Description

 Design and Build Quality

 The build quality deserves a mention of its own.
 Every detail, from the ivory inlays to the brass rosette, screams attention to detail.
-The strings, made of alloy steel, felt durable and added a metallic brightness to the sound.
-However, I did notice that the action was slightly higher than I’d like straight out of the box.
-A quick adjustment fixed that issue, though, and it’s certainly not a dealbreaker.
+The strings, made of alloy steel, are durable and add a metallic brightness to the sound.
+The action does sit slightly high straight out of the box.
+A quick adjustment fixes that, and it’s certainly not a dealbreaker.

-In terms of durability, the guitar has held up remarkably well through my countless sessions.
+In terms of durability, the guitar holds up well to regular playing.
 The semi-gloss finish also resists fingerprints, which is a small but appreciated feature.

 Pros